OW123/Sensor-Server-Client/README.md

 This repository contains two programs: "server.c" and "client.c".

-Note: You can use the makefile to comiple both C files
+Note: You can use the makefile to comiple both C files.
+You need to install the libjson-c-dev header

 ## Dependencies